 ‘Talking about your mental health’ can seem like a big phrase to deal with, can’t it?
 Where to start?
 Who to talk to?

-But don’t worry – Take A Minute is about making it easy to kick off thinking about your mental health and get the ball rolling.
-It doesn’t have to be about having a really deep and meaningful conversation (though it can be if you want) – it’s about having a chat with your mate about how you’re both feeling or doing things that make you feel less stressed or anxious.
+The Heads Up Weekends don’t have to be about having a really deep and meaningful conversation (though it can be if you want) – they can be about having a chat with your mate about how you’re both feeling or doing things that make you feel less stressed or anxious.
 At CALM we’ve got loads of tactics to help.

 ALAN helps.
 There are loads of famous footballing Alans.
 Shearer.
 Ball.
 Smith.
 But our ALAN is here to give you four simple steps to help a mate: